leandrofahur/cpp-capstone-project/project/README.md

 :small_orange_diamond: **NODE**

-The Node class implement a single node that will compose the LinkedList class.
-It's composed by a <u>unique_ptr</u> to itself and <u>generic</u> type of data.
+The Node class implements a single node that will compose the LinkedList class.
+It's composed by a <u>unique_ptr</u> to itself and a <u>generic</u> type of data.
+The structure implements also it's constructors with memeber initialization.

 :small_orange_diamond: **LINKEDLIST**